FAQs about the joints

 1 • What are joints made of?

-4 • Arthritis = ageing: is this correct?
+3 • "Osteoathritis = ageing" - is this correct?

 No, arthritis can occur at any age.
 It has multiple origins: build up of strain injuries, physical overwork, excess weight, genetic, diet.
 It can take place as a result of major trauma, at any age.
 However, only 3% of the population under 45 are affected, 65% over 65 and 80% from the age of 80.

-5 • And does gender come into it ?
+4 • And does gender come into it ?

-In this area, women are not the same as men.
-Arthritis occurs more frequently in women over 50.
+In terms of joints, women are not the same as men.
+After the age of 50, osteoarthritis is more common in women than men.
 The cause, oestrogen.
 Chondrocytes carry oestrogen receptors.
 When stimulated, they induce the synthesis of growth factors.
-After the menopause there is a drop in oestrogen levels, and therefore a reduced synthesis of these growth factors.
+After the menopause there is a drop in oestrogen levels, and therefore a reduced synthesis of these growth factors and bone fragility.